-Our history dates back to 1845 when the Norwich School of Design was established to provide good designers for local industries.
-Its founders were the artists and followers of the 'Norwich School of Painters', the only provincial British group to establish an international reputation for landscape painting.
+The Norwich School of Design is founded in 1845 by the artists and followers of the Norwich School of Painters, the only provincial British group to establish an international reputation for landscape painting.

 Many organisations offer scholarships or grants.
 Some of these might help you to study for a Master at Norwich University of the Arts!

 NUA understands that when arriving from outside the UK you may need a little extra support to help settle into your new community.
 The University provides a dedicated support service including advice on visas, working in the UK and registering with police, doctors and banks as well as support on cultural differences.
 Student Support, which is responsible for the personal welfare of all students studying at the University, can also help with any welfare issues.